thejud/text-processing-cookbook/docs/_sources/solutions.md.txt

 See [Printing the last column, awk and perl](project:extraction.md#printing-the-last-column-awk-and-perl)

-2. Next, I filter for lines that contain only the 'user'.
-It turned out that there were other files, metadata files etc... that were also present in the s3 output, and so I wanted to filter those out.
-They were in other directories, not per-user, so looking for the `user=` string eliminated them.
+2. Next, I filter for lines that contain only the string 'user='.
+It turned out that there were other files, metadata files etc... that were also present in the s3 output, but they were not specific to a user and so I wanted to filter those out.
+Looking for the `user=` string eliminated them.
 This is an example of "selecting in".

 ```
 | grep user=